-$$\begin{aligned} &= \text{limit at 3 meter distance (dBm)} - 20\log(1/3)(\text{dB}) \\ &= \text{limit at 3 m distance (dBm)} + 9.54(\text{dB}) \end{aligned}$$
+= limit at 3 meter distance (dBm) -20 LOG (1/3)(dB)

+= limit at 3 m distance (dBm) - 9.54(dB).

-The maximization of the radiated signal was achieved by rotating the EUT over 360 degrees in the azimuth.
-The three orthogonal axes for the entire emissions scan (both in-band and out-of-band) were achieved by performing 3 different measurements (transverse, flat and up-right).
+The maximization of the radiated signal was achieved by rotating the EUT over 360 degrees in the azimuth, because the EUT is designed for table top usage so that orienting the EUT in three orthogonal axes was difficult.
 Additionally, the receive antenna was scanned in height from 1 meter to 4 meters (while maintaining boresight alignment) with both horizontal and vertical polarizations being recorded.
 The maximization was performed by use of automated software with CPU controlled maximum-hold function for both single and multiple sweeps.